-Within the Canarian cuisine the best known are its wrinkled potatoes with mojo that we show you in the previous photo.
-The mojo sauce can be red, with red pepper as the main ingredient.
+Within the Canarian cuisine the best known are its Canarian potatoes with mojo that we showed you in the previous photo.
+The mojo is a Canarian sauce that can be red, with red pepper as the main ingredient.
 There is also green, with coriander as the protagonist.
-The mojos always accompany wrinkled or stewed potatoes.
-Likewise, they are usually served in restaurants with bread as an appetizer and to accompany fish (especially green mojo).
+The mojos always accompany Canarian potatoes or papas arrugás.
+Likewise, they are usually served in restaurants with bread as an appetizer and to accompany the Canarian fish (especially green mojo).

-Another typical Canarian dish is the gofio, either escaldado (scalded), in pella (with cheese, oil and honey), sprinkled with the vegetable soups or with milk for breakfast.
+Another typical Canarian food is the gofio, which are ground cereals.
+We eat it in the Canary Islands either escaldado (scalded), that is with meat or fish broth.
+Also in pella or mashed (with water and oil), although you can add honey, nuts, cheese, etc. Moreover, you can eat this cereal is sprinkled with the vegetable soups or with milk for breakfast.
 You can also have a delicious gofio mousse for dessert.
-The gofio escaldado is made with fish or meat broth.
 Below we show you a photo of how it is usually served in Gran Canaria.
 In other islands they put bits of cheese, pepper, meat, etc.

 Canarian bananas and much more